ABRyan313/Java-docs/Extending Collection with List.md

   - Instead of `null`, use `Comparator.naturalOrder()` to sort elements naturally.

-# Iterating over the Elements of a List
+# Iterating over the Elements of a List (ListIterator in Java)

-# Key Points: ListIterator in Java

 - **What is ListIterator?**
   - The `ListIterator` provides an additional way to **iterate over a List**.